ColoradoDemography/Server-and-Website-Documentation/doc/docker-commands.md

 # Useful Docker Commands

-Rather than using ```docker build ...``` all of our containers are created in Github Repo's.
-They are hosted on DockerHub, taking advantage of its ability to create an 'automated builds' each time a repository is updated.
+Rather than using ```docker build ...``` all of our containers are created in Github repositories.
+They are hosted on DockerHub, taking advantage of its ability to create an 'automated build' each time a repository is updated.

 ### The workflow